FreeFinder/FreeFinder4B/README.md

 - FreeFinders4B.swift: tests user and item related functions as well as filtering by distance from user
 - LocalDeviceTests.swift: tests local user related functions
 - MongoDBTests.swift: tests database functions

+## Unit Testing

+### How to run the unit test cases
+Run command U (alternatively go to Product in the menu bar and then press test).
+If you run into issues where you are gettng a No module found Realm error (or something of that nature), click the FreeFinder4B main project file (top left) then under targets click FreeFinder3BTests then click Build Phases.
+Go to link binary with libraries and click the + button and then add RealmSwift and Realm.
+If you don't have those packages to add, follow the add package dependencies step outline above.

+### UI Unit Testing
+FreeFinder4BUITests contains our UI unit tests for the map.
+In addition to the coded tests, try the use cases outlines above in the section on how to use.